qbit23/assignment/README.md

 1. The backend and the database can be run using docker-compose `docker-compose up`
 2. Goto frontend directory and install required dependencies using `yarn install` and run the development server using `yarn run dev`

+Note: A sample data is loaded into the database everytime we run the server. please goto `localhost:8000/health` to check if the server is up and running.

 ### Screenshots